tit Materials and manufacturing processes modelling and characterization

-Modeling and characterization of materials and manufacturing processes
+Modelling and characterization of materials and manufacturing processes

-Optimal mechanical design of machines and components
+Optimal mechanical design of machines and components:

-Life prediction based on mechanical reliability
+Life prediction based on mechanical reliability:

-Mathematical models of materials and simulation of cold forming processes
+Mathematical models of materials and simulation of cold forming processes:

 The construction of physics-based material models that accurately describe the elastic-plastic anisotropy of the starting material.